Published 15 August 2016; revised 7 July 2018

 Antisocial Personality Disorder

-Link: “Offerings and Sacrifices,” in Wikipedia, http://www.biblestudytools.com/dictionaries/bakers-evangelical-dictionary/offerings-and-sacrifices.html ..
+Link: “Offerings and Sacrifices,” by Bible Study Group … http://www.biblestudytools.com/dictionaries/bakers-evangelical-dictionary/offerings-and-sacrifices.html ..

 Except where otherwise noted, this work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.